 The star of the table

-The flavor at Thanksgiving is what’s most important.
+The flavors of Thanksgiving are very important.
 A large roasted turkey, while traditional, doesn’t have to be the star of the table.
 For a smaller group consider alternative main courses.
 Cornish game hens are quick to cook, and each guest gets their own personal bird.
 Roasted beef tenderloin, roasted salmon or even a classic roast chicken are all good options for a special main course.

 If you simply can’t imagine Thanksgiving without a turkey on your table, consider roasting a turkey breast.
 One half-breast makes more than enough for a small group of four to six.
 Turkey breasts are easier to cook than whole turkeys.
 Dark meat and white meat are done at different temperatures.
 By cooking only the breast, you don’t have to worry about flipping, basting, or any of tricks cooks employ to avoid dry white meat.

 Side dishes and desserts

 From potatoes to stuffing, veggies to salads, sides make the majority of the plate on Thanksgiving.
 Why not try a few new ones?
 Duchess Potatoes make a fun twist on traditional mashed potatoes.
 Colorful Roasted Winter Vegetables are a great way to add a pop of color to your holiday plate.

 After the meal, everyone has room for dessert.
 Mini Cranberry Pear Galettes are a fun individual dessert to try.
 If you're not in a baking mood you can order a selection of pies from a local bakery.

 Setting the table

 You may be having a simpler meal but setting a beautiful table is still important.
 Pull out the fancy stemware and table linens.
 Mixed metals add a splash of glamour to the meal.
 Fun metallic embellished plates layered on top of a metallic charger makes an elegant place setting.
 An arrangement of flowers is always a great finishing touch.